wlfogle/nexus-terminal/README.md

-# 🚀 WarpAI Terminal - AI-Enhanced Super Terminal
+# 🔗 NexusTerminal - Where AI Meets the Command Line

-> **The Ultimate AI-Powered Terminal Experience**
+> **The Intelligent Terminal Experience**
-> A next-generation terminal that combines the best of Warp Terminal with advanced AI capabilities, built with Tauri, Rust, and Vue.js.
+> A next-generation terminal that connects human intelligence, AI capabilities, and system power into one seamless experience.
+Built with Tauri, Rust, and React.

 ## ✨ Features